 Cash flows for each of our communities depend on their stage of the development cycle, and can differ substantially from reported earnings.
 Early stages of development or expansion require significant cash outlays for land acquisitions, plat and other approvals, and construction of model homes, roads, utilities, general landscaping and other amenities.
 Because these costs are a component of our inventory and not recognized in our statement of operations until a home closes, we incur significant cash outlays prior to recognition of earnings.
 In the later stages of a community, cash inflows may significantly exceed earnings reported for financial statement purposes, as the cash outflow associated with home and land construction was previously incurred.
 From a liquidity standpoint, we are currently actively acquiring and developing lots in our markets to maintain and grow our lot supply and active community count.
-We are also using our cash on hand and draws under our Credit Facility to fund operations in newer markets.
+We are also using the cash generated by our new debt offering, and our cash on hand and draws under our Credit Facility, as needed, to fund operations in newer markets.
 As demand for new homes improves and we continue to expand our business, we expect cash outlays for land purchases, land development and home construction will continue to exceed our cash generated by operations in the near term.

-During the three months ended March 31, 2015, we closed 1,335 homes, purchased about 1,500 lots for \$98.0 million, spent \$50.6 million on land development, \$5.3 million on lot option deposits, and started about 1,700 homes.
+During the three months ended June 30, 2015, we closed 1,556 homes, purchased about 1,530 lots for \$99.1 million, spent \$57.2 million on land development, \$2.5 million on lot option deposits, and started 2,019 homes.
 The opportunity to purchase substantially finished lots in desired locations is becoming increasingly more limited and competitive.
 As a result, we are purchasing more undeveloped land and partially-finished lots than in recent years and subsequently incurring development dollars in order to bring them to a finished status ready for home construction.
 We exercise strict controls and believe we have a prudent strategy for Company-wide cash management, including those related to cash outlays for land and inventory acquisition and development.
-We ended March 31, 2015 with \$89.2 million of cash and cash equivalents, a \$14.1 million decrease from December 31, 2014.
-As we have no debt maturities until 2018, we expect to generate cash from the sale of our inventory, but we intend to redeploy that cash to pay down the balance on our Credit Facility, and to acquire and develop strategic and well-positioned lots to grow our business.
+We ended the second quarter of 2015 with \$217.0 million of cash and cash equivalents, a \$113.7 million increase from December 31, 2014, mainly due to the cash received from our new debt issuance as discussed in Note 6 of the accompanying unaudited financial statements.
+As we have no debt maturities until 2018, we expect to generate cash from the sale of our inventory, but we intend to redeploy that cash to acquire and develop strategic and well-positioned lots to grow our business.